Recognising signs of Laminitis

 Learn how to prevent Laminitis and recognise the signs that your horse may be suffering from it.

-Do you know that grass can be lethal to some horses?
+Did you know that grass can actually be harmful or even lethal for some horses?

-At HorseWorld we try to promote methods that maintain as much freedom and natural environment as possible for those prone to laminitis.
-With over 100 horses, ponies and donkeys on site, we have to plan the use of our paddocks meticulously based on the horses temperaments, backgrounds and medical conditions.
+At HorseWorld we try to promote methods that maintain as much freedom and natural environment as possible for those prone to Laminitis.
+With over 100 horses, ponies and donkeys on site at one time, we have to plan the use of our paddocks meticulously based on the horses' temperaments, backgrounds and medical conditions.
 We have had great success in utilising equine track systems to reduce grass intake, but still allow the ponies access to stimulating outside space and equine friends.

-Our team work exceptionally hard at this time of year to ensure the horse’s diets are managed appropriately, and carry out daily checks to ensure we keep on top of any symptoms so changes are made as soon as possible.
+Our team work exceptionally hard to ensure the horses' diets are managed appropriately, and carry out daily welfare checks to ensure we keep on top of any symptoms so changes are made as soon as possible.

 Horses that are prone to weight gain may be kept in pasture that has a hill to encourage increased effort, and we may space out items such as hay, salt licks and water to encourage more movement.
 For example on one of our track systems the hay is placed at the top of the hill, and the water source is as the bottom.
 This encourages the horses to move more but it is essential that the horses are fit and sound enough for this, and you make adjustments in very hot weather.